NixtenKame/SystemFox/README.md

 Nothing too crazy or complex just yet — it’s a clean, simple starting point.

+## What db do I use?

+-The database I use is MySQL if you are wondering -(Bonus)The programming language I use for the site is PHP that is the front end

 ## What’s next?

 This project will **grow and evolve** over time with: